Lionsworld incorporation

 The Skills Development Levy (SDL) supports Singapore’s national workforce training and skills upgrading initiatives.
 SDL is a mandatory employer contribution in Singapore, separate from CPF obligations.
 All Singapore employers must pay SDL regardless of business size.

-For Singapore Citizens and Permanent Residents, employers submit SDL payments through CPF Board alongside monthly CPF contributions.
+For Singapore Citizens and Permanent Residents, employers submit SDL payments through the CPF Board alongside monthly CPF contributions.
 For foreign employees, SDL payments go directly to SkillsFuture Singapore (SSG).
 Understanding SDL requirements ensures proper payroll compliance and avoids penalties.

 How Much is SDL?

-• 0.25% of each emplyee’s wages
+- 0.25% of each emplyee’s wages

-• Minimum of $2
+- Minimum of $2

-• Maximum of $11.25
+- Maximum of $11.25

 Total SDL payable is the sum of all employees’ levy payable, rounded to the nearest dollar.